THE VISION OF THE FOUNDERS

 Under the directorship of Timothy Potts, from 1998 to 2007, the diversity of the collection was expanded with works such as an ancient Greek Red-Figure Cup Showing the Death of Pentheus by the Douris painter; Raeburn’s Allen Brothers, a nod to the genesis of the Foundation’s collection of British portraiture; an inlaid figurine of a Standing Ruler from the Wari culture of Peru, the first South American work to enter the collection; Bernini’s striking Modello for the Fountain of the Moor; a masterwork by Lucas Cranach the Elder, The Judgment of Paris; and a rare eighth-century Japanese dry lacquer Gigaku Mask.

-During the tenure of Eric M. Lee, director since 2009, the Kimbell has further enriched the collection with the acquisition of Michelangelo’s Torment of Saint Anthony, the artist’s first known painting, believed to have been executed when he was 12 or 13 years old; Guercino’s tender and majestic Christ and the Woman of Samaria; and Poussin’s stately Sacrament of Ordination (Christ Presenting the Keys to Saint Peter), from the artist’s first series of the Seven Sacraments, which is among the most celebrated groups of paintings in the history of art.
+During the tenure of Eric M. Lee, director since 2009, the Kimbell has further enriched the collection with the acquisition of Michelangelo’s Torment of Saint Anthony, the artist’s first known painting, believed to have been executed when he was 12 or 13 years old; Guercino’s tender and majestic Christ and the Woman of Samaria; Poussin’s stately Sacrament of Ordination (Christ Presenting the Keys to Saint Peter), from the artist’s first series of the Seven Sacraments, which is among the most celebrated groups of paintings in the history of art; two rare Maya Palenque-style ceramic censer stands, Censer Stand with the Head of the Jaguar God of the Underworld and Censer Stand with the Head of a Supernatural Being with a Kan Cross; and Ruisdael’s Edge of a Forest with a Grainfield, an exceptional work by one of the leading painters of the Dutch landscape tradition in the 17th century.

 Equally important in the development of the Kimbell as a major national museum has been its initiation of highly acclaimed international loan exhibitions accompanied by Kimbell-produced publications and nationally attended symposia, including retrospectives devoted to Poussin (the first exhibition of the artist held in America), Ribera, Tiepolo, Jacopo Bassano, Ludovico Carracci, Matisse, and Vigée Le Brun, as well as timely surveys of 17th-century Spanish still-life painting, French mythological painting of the 18th century, and Japanese Buddhist sculpture.
-Other major exhibitions originated or co-organized by the Kimbell include The Blood of Kings: A New Interpretation of Maya Art (1986), Monet and the Mediterranean (1997), Stubbs and the Horse (2004), Gauguin and Impressionism (2005), Picturing the Bible: The Earliest Christian Art (2007), and Caravaggio and His Followers in Rome (2011).
-The Museum has also played host to major traveling exhibitions, beginning in 1973 with Impressionist and Post-Impressionist Paintings from the U.S.S.R., which marked the first time these works had traveled outside the Soviet Union, and including The Great Bronze Age of China (1980), Cézanne to Matisse: Great French Paintings from the Barnes Collection (1994), The Path to Enlightenment: Masterpieces of Asian Sculpture from the Musée Guimet (1996), Hatshepsut: From Queen to Pharaoh (2006), The Impressionists: Master Paintings from the Art Institute of Chicago (2008), and Fiery Pool: The Maya and the Mythic Sea (2010).
+Other major exhibitions originated or co-organized by the Kimbell include The Blood of Kings: A New Interpretation of Maya Art (1986), Monet and the Mediterranean (1997), Stubbs and the Horse (2004), Gauguin and Impressionism (2005), Picturing the Bible: The Earliest Christian Art (2007), Caravaggio and His Followers in Rome (2011), and Wari: Lords of the Ancient Andes (2013).
+The Museum has also played host to major traveling exhibitions, beginning in 1973 with Impressionist and Post-Impressionist Paintings from the U.S.S.R., which marked the first time these works had traveled outside the Soviet Union, and including The Great Bronze Age of China (1980), Cézanne to Matisse: Great French Paintings from the Barnes Collection (1994), The Path to Enlightenment: Masterpieces of Asian Sculpture from the Musée Guimet (1996), Hatshepsut: From Queen to Pharaoh (2006), The Impressionists: Master Paintings from the Art Institute of Chicago (2008), Fiery Pool: The Maya and the Mythic Sea (2010), The Age of Impressionism: Great French Paintings from the Clark (2012), Bernini: Sculpting in Clay (2013), The Age of Picasso and Matisse: Modern Masters from the Art Institute of Chicago (2013), and Samurai: Armor from the Ann and Gabriel Barbier-Mueller Collection (2014).

 A WORLD-RENOWNED BUILDING